Wednesday (American band): 2022–present: Rat Saw God and Bleeds

 In May 2025, Wednesday shared a new single, "Elderberry Wine", and performed it on The Late Show with Stephen Colbert with Lenderman performing as a member of the band.
 The band's sixth studio album, Bleeds, was released on September 19, 2025 to widespread critical acclaim.

-For the album's accompanying tour, the band added guitarist Jake Pugh to their line-up.
+For the album's accompanying tour, the band added guitarist Jake "Spyder" Pugh to their line-up.
 Reflecting on Pugh's arrival, Hartzman stated: "The chemistry of the band is obviously going to change, but he's playing the same parts, and [Lenderman's] still going to be recording with us. [...]
 I do sense change.
 The exciting part of it is that there will be new influences coming in, because Jake Pugh listens to very different music to MJ Lenderman.
 He makes avant garde, electronic, weirdo music, but is also a shredder on guitar.
 He was in this band called Nihilist Davis. [...]
 I'm mostly just excited about that - having a new element and knowing that MJ Lenderman will always be there to collaborate when we want to too."

+In June 2026, Hartzman and Chelmis collaborated with Weezer for the single "We Might as Well Be Strangers", the second single from their 2026 album Weezer.

+The band is scheduled to co-headline the North American Bitch Cabal Tour with Mannequin Pussy, which begins on October 30, 2026 in Asheville and conclude on November 18, 2026 in St. Louis.
+Snõõper and Truth Club will open on select dates.

 Musical style and influences

-Wednesday's sound has been described as country, shoegaze, and indie or alternative rock.
+Wednesday's sound has been categorized as shoegaze, indie rock, alt-country, noise rock, slacker rock, and country rock.
 Hartzman said her first formative record was Reading, Writing and Arithmetic by The Sundays.
 After discovering the shoegaze band Swirlies, she knew she wanted to "combine The Sundays’ vocals with [Swirlies'] music and country lyrics."
+Hartzman also cites the band's lead guitarist and former romantic partner MJ Lenderman as an influence, having been a fan of his solo work since before the two met.

-The band's music contains semi-autobiographical details about Hartzman's past life experiences in Greensboro.
-Some songs mix minor details in the environment with darker tales of drug abuse.
-Hartzman credits the alt-country band Drive-By Truckers as a songwriting influence, mentioning the band in the song "Bath County".
-According to The Ringer, the band was also influenced by "country storytellers" like Lucinda Williams and Richard Buckner.
-Hartzman cites Lenderman himself as an influence, having been a fan of his solo work under the name MJ Lenderman before the two met.
-The pair started dating around the time of Twin Plagues, and several Wednesday songs have since made reference to their relationship, though they have since split.
+The band's music contains semi-autobiographical details about Hartzman's past life experiences in Greensboro, North Carolina, claiming "where I'm [Hartzman] from is the most original thing about me".
+AllMusic described the band's lyrics as "personal meditations on Southern life".
+Themes explored in the songs include psychological trauma, doubt and anxiety.
+Some songs combine minor details in the environment with darker tales of drug abuse.
+Hartzman credits the alternative country band Drive-By Truckers as a songwriting influence, mentioning the band in the song "Bath County".
+According to pop culture website The Ringer, the band was also influenced by "country storytellers" like Lucinda Williams and Richard Buckner.

+Additionally, several Wednesday songs have since made reference to Hartzman and Lenderman's relationship, though they have since split.